elucian/bee/syntax/composite.md

 Bee uses composite types to ...

-* declare data types using type   and "<:"
+* declare data types using: "<:" and "∈"
-* declare constants  using define and ":=" and "@" or "∈"
+* declare constants  using: ":=" and "@" or "∈"
-* declare variables  using make   and ":=" and "@" or "∈"
+* declare variables  using: ":=" and "@" or "∈"
-* declare parameters using symbols: "@" or "∈" and ":=" (optional)
+* declare parameters using: ":"  and "@" or "∈"

 ## Range